Australia Games: Background

-The concept of the national festival of sport was first raised in John Bloomfiel's report Role and Scope and Development of Recreation in Australia published in 1973.
-In 1981, a report titled Report on the Feasibility of Australia Games resulted in the Fraser Government approving the staging of a national sports festival in 1983.
+The concept of the national festival of sport was first raised in John Bloomfield's report Role and Scope and Development of Recreation in Australia published in 1973.
+In 1981, a report titled Report on the Feasibility of Australia Games resulted in the Fraser government approving the staging of a national sports festival in 1983.
 The Australia Games Foundation was established and registered in Victoria as a trustee company in 1982.
 The Games were part of Victoria's 150th anniversary.
 The Games had several objectives: improve access to international competition for Australian athletes in their own environment, increase media exposure to non high-profile sports and to encourage the construction of new multi-purpose facilities of international standard.

 Victoria was due to host the 1987 Games after Sydney and Brisbane decided not to host them due to the cost overruns on the inaugural Games.
 The 1987 Games did not occur due to cost issues.
 In 1986, it was estimated that the 1987 Games would cost $3.2 million.
-But the Games did not proceed after the Hawke Government decided not to provide $500,000 in funding due to budgetary pressures and the Victorian Government decided not to fund the 1987 Games after uncertainty in its overall funding.
+But the Games did not proceed after the Hawke government decided not to provide $500,000 in funding due to budgetary pressures and the Victorian Government decided not to fund the 1987 Games after uncertainty in its overall funding.